seohwee/OSS_Final_Project/README.md

 # What does this project do?
+This project is based on CMS(Contents Management System) using WordPress developed by Raspberry Pi.
+This project allows myself to make my own website that provides information on traveling to Japan that I wanted to share with various people.
+Through this project(my website), users will be able to earn information, thus finding interesting figures that they have never seen in existing traveling sites.

-This site provides users with:
+# This site provides users with:
 > 1. travel guide and information based on experiences and information accumulated over the 8 years of living in Japan.
 > 2. Weather information in Japan.
-> 3. Travel schedule along with reviews from travelers.
+> 3. Travel schedule
+> 4. Reviews from travelers.
-> 4. A video clip that provides tips when traveling to Japan.
+> 5. A video clip that provides tips when traveling to Japan.